openedx/paragon/docs/decisions/0018-expose-all-sass-vars-as-css-vars.rst

 mixins, functions, and utilities that are currently not available with CSS.

 All Open edX MFEs use Bootstrap via Paragon for styling.
-Each MFE builds its own stylesheet which is a combination Bootstrap, Paragon, and some MFE-specific styling.
+Each MFE builds its own stylesheet which is a combination of Bootstrap, Paragon, and some MFE-specific styling.

 Currently the SCSS code is structured as follows: